data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-from-transactional-CDC.md

 Most default / native CDC solutions do not have Disaster Recovery.
 If for some reason CDC is disabled for a period of time or CDC details are accidentally lost there is no solution to recover the resulting gap between the source and the Data Warehouse.
 If a value changes multiple times during the downtime these changes are always lost, but the Data Warehouse must be brought back in sync with the (most recent value of the) source.
 The CDC Catch-up Process makes sure that the most recent version of the source records are in line with the Data Warehouse information.

 If this process finds discrepancies, changes must have occurred and this information is sent to the Staging Area as a missed delta set to be processed further.
-The CDC Catch-up Process works by comparing the most recent state of the source (in the Replicated Source table) against History Staging Area (HSTG).
+The CDC Catch-up Process works by comparing the most recent state of the source (in the Replicated Source table) against History Staging Area (PSA).
 Granularity of the delta selection from the CDC table can be controlled to some extent using built-in functions that interpret CDC information.
 A Net Change is always for the period of time for loading (which can span multiple days) so an extra function is required to make sure that catch-up processes work correctly if the CDC data has not been picked up for some time(intervals).

 This is explained in the following example (for a day interval):